curban2336/Web-Development-Portfolio-CUrban/content/blog/fifthpost.md

 ---
-title: About Me
+title: CSS Layout Experiment
-description: A site dedicated to displaying my hobbies, profession, and a little blog about filter effects using CSS
+description: This site is used as an experiment in layout design, scaling all the container elements without using @media queries and accommodating for screens of any size(including super large screens).
-date: 2025-05-06
+date: 2025-11-29
-tags: ["CSS", "HTML", "Web Development"]
+tags: ["CSS", "Layout", "Web Development"]
 ---

 This is a draft post